 After nine to 12 months have passed, the female lobster will find a safe place and release the eggs from under her tail.
 The eggs are buoyant and if they aren’t let go in a proper place they could potentially float up, where they will likely be eaten by other fish.
 On average, approximately 10% of the eggs will survive long enough to reach adulthood.
 Lobster’s look like larvae when they first hatch, but after molting at least four times, they start to resemble an adult lobster.
 These tiny crustaceans then molt another twenty times over six to eight years before they are fully grown enough to reproduce or be caught and eaten.

-Here is an incredible video of a female lobster finding warm waters, to begin releasing her lobster eggs.
-Lobster video:
+This is a video of a female lobster finding warm water to begin releasing her eggs:

 Fully understanding the life journey of any creature is an important part of harvesting them sustainably and ethically.
 At Maine Lobster Now, we are dedicated to protecting the Maine lobster populations and keeping their habitats healthy.